brownieboy/es6bindall/README.md

 ##Update History
+Version 0.0.7: 8 Sept 2016
+* Added error check for non-existent methods
+* You can supply a single string method as well as an array

 Version 0.0.6: 6 August 2016.
 * Fixed issue where the function no longer being exported correctly in NodeJS (and possibly elsewhere).
 This was caused by Babel 6 no longer exporting a default `module-exports`.
 Fixed this by adding the [babel plugin add-module-exports](https://www.npmjs.com/package/babel-plugin-add-module-exports) to the build process.
 See there for more details of the issue.